-This page covers the pharmacokinetics of PET ligand in the plasma, not in tissue, and not the pharmacokinetics or pharmacodynamics of the drug that is studied with PET ligand.
+This page covers the pharmacokinetics (PK) of PET radiopharmaceutical in the plasma, not in tissue, and not the pharmacokinetics or pharmacodynamics (PD) of the drug that is studied with PET radiopharmaceutical.

 AUC is the area under the plot (integral) of radioactivity concentration of authentic (metabolite corrected) PET tracer against time after tracer infusion.
-The AUC from 0 to infinite time, AUC0-∞, can be used to estimate the total clearance of labeled PET ligands, CIT.
+The unit of AUC is the unit of time multiplied by the unit of radioactivity concentration, usually min*kBq/mL.
+The AUC from 0 to infinite time, AUC0-∞, can be used to estimate the total clearance of radiopharmaceuticals, CLT.

 AUC can be determined by "trapezoidal rule":

 the data points are connected by straight line segments, perpendiculars are erected from

 the abscissa to each data point, and the sum of the areas of the trapezoids is computed.